YoEight/GethDB/README.md

 ```
 The Seq UI will be available at http://localhost:5341

+The configuration also includes an OpenTelemetry collector for metrics ingestion, a Prometheus aggregator for data storage and querying, and a Grafana instance pre-configured with a dashboard dedicated to GethDB metrics visualization.

+## Metrics and Monitoring

+GethDB exposes comprehensive Prometheus-format metrics that provide detailed insights into system performance, I/O operations, resource utilization, and cache efficiency.
+These metrics include system-level measurements such as CPU and memory usage, detailed I/O operation tracking with histogram distributions for read/write sizes, and performance indicators like cache miss rates.
+The metrics are designed to give operators full visibility into GethDB's operational health and performance characteristics.

+For complete metric definitions, usage examples, and alerting recommendations, see [METRICS.md](./METRICS.md).

+A pre-configured Grafana dashboard is available at [`./k8s/manifests/dashboards/geth-engine.json`](./k8s/manifests/dashboards/geth-engine.json) that visualizes all key metrics with organized panels for system overview, I/O operations analysis, and performance monitoring.

 ## Examples
 To quickly see how to interact with GethDB, use the `geth-quickstart` project, which is configured to work with any GethDB node running on `localhost:2113`.
 Currently, only a Rust client is available, but more clients will be added later.